rist-ro/rl-introduction-notes/sutton_rl.md

 * **Ordinary importance sampling has infinite variance if the sampling ratios are unbounded**, however, it's an unbiased estimator! **Weighted sampling is, on the other hand, biased** but has very low variance (see figure 5.3 and example  5.5 from page 106 for a comparison).

 * As an implementation note, MC methods do not need to memorize rewards and states.
-Cumulative sums and counts can be kept instead (see page 110).
+Cumulative sums and counts can be kept instead (<u>see page 110</u>).

 * The lack of bootstrapping in MC methods makes them more robust against  environments which violate the Markovian property.
 * Other more advanced methods such as **discount-aware importance sampling** and **per-decision importance sampling** can be used to further lower the variance of the estimates (see sections 5.8 and 5.9 - we skipped over these details).